- Construction Project Management MSc

 It was recommended by my professor at university who supervised my final year project work.
 He wrote my recommendation when I was applying.

 How has Loughborough University inspired you and helped you to progress in your career?

 The teaching was excellent.
 I got to do a lot of collaboration with my course mates.
 This has been an essential part of my career now.
 The need to collaborate well with team members to ensure a project is executed successfully.

-Would there be one piece of advice that you would give to current or prospective students looking to study the same course that you did?
+Would there be one piece of advice that you would give to current or prospective students?

 Make the best use of this opportunity.
 Don’t ever look back and have regrets.
 Make great friends, both on your course and the people you live with.
 Make the best use of all the sporting facilities.
 You will find that there are so many options to choose from, just enjoy your time at Loughborough University.

 Can you tell us about your career journey so far?

 I started off as an assistant Quantity Surveyor with a consultancy firm mainly focusing on road works.
 I decided after a while that I wanted to experience the building sector a lot more.
 I moved to start work as a Quantity Surveyor with a construction firm.
 I have since that time done some amazing and prestigious projects with them.
 We are currently building a multi-million-dollar school for a client.